openedx/edx-documentation/en_us/shared/exercises_tools/image_mapped_input.rst

 .. image:: ../../../shared/images/ImgMapInput_Irreg.png
   :width: 500
-  :alt: Problem that asks learners to click inside a pentagon
+  :alt: Problem that asks learners to click inside a pentagon.

 To specify an irregular region, edit the ``rectangle`` attribute in the ``<imageinput>`` element.